top of page

 So what is going on?
 Is the Glucose Goddess right, wrong, making things up?
 It would appear that all three might be true at the same time.

 Certainly for those concerned with weight management or metabolic illness: breads, jams, fruit juices should be consumed with caution.
 Some elements of the population will also be affected to a greater (or lesser) degree by blood sugar than others, either due to their genetics or, in the short term, a poor night's sleep.
 This can cause greater responses, both higher and lower, to blood sugar.
+We must also consider that constantly snacking and eating, a problem in many developed societies, will lead to constantly high blood sugar, weight gain and its associated problems.

 But should we avoid eating oats, for breakfast, or at any other time?
 The evidence clearly demonstrates that oats - whole oats - promote positive long-term health outcomes.
 Even for those with diabetes where blood sugar levels and glucose variability are a concern, dietary guidelines advise that oats - and fruit - should form part of a properly managed diet.
+My own experience with monitoring my glucose levels, is that oats raise my glucose, a larger portion raises t more, and the my levels return to normal.

 Perhaps her tight focus on mechanistic actions obscures the bigger health picture, unable to see the wood for the trees?
 At least when it comes to oats.
 Or could her continued messaging be part of a strategy to get people to buy her anti-glucose spike supplement?

 It is surprising that there is so much to unpack from a short video.
 While I find the content engaging, there is a real danger that simple statements, easy soundbites, based on snapshots of health (like 'glucose spikes') hide the truth around health and nutrition.
-One of the key problems with modern eating practices is the lack of whole grain, fruit and fibre in our diets that drives poor health outcomes.
-Unfortunately, when it comes to ostracising oats, these easy to consume videos can be more harmful than healthful.

 For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.